Preid22/Cruciverbalism/capstone_notes.md

 - Not as strong of a foothold as I had hoped.
 Still can't get data to render successfully, not sure what am missing but overall understanding of the render cycle feels flimsy.
 Look into this.
 Find out why the && short circuit isn't working...component issue?
 Missing something else?

+## 1/5/2023

+😖 Roadblock 😖

+- Still fighting through the rendering...Realized that the empty object would return truthy so that won't work for a short circuit.
+Spent a bit of time trying various different ways to get the short circuit to happen (trying to access props that didn't exist/were undefined), Object.keys(board).length > 0, should have stopped sooner but eventually looked more into objects and it turns out that except in some exotic cases objects will ALWAYS return as a truthy val....Frustrated I didn't look into this sooner as it would have saved some needless headscratching.
+So this means I will need to re-handle my data as an array so I can get the falsey return.